TABLE OF CONTENTS

 8. Drug and Alcohol Impairment under the Student Conduct Code

-All CSU students are required to comply with the CSU Student Conduct Code, sections 16 and 17, which prohibit the use, possession, manufacturing, or distribution of illegal drugs (including prescription drugs used in a manner other than as prescribed) and alcoholic beverages (except as expressly permitted by law or University policy).
+All CSU students are required to comply with the CSU Student Conduct Code, which prohibit the use, possession, manufacturing, or distribution of illegal drugs (including prescription drugs used in a manner other than as prescribed) and alcoholic beverages (except as expressly permitted by law or University policy).
 The Code applies to students on and off campus.

 These sections of the Conduct Code mean that students may not use drugs or alcohol so as to be impaired in class or at a University-sanctioned activity.
 Whenever there are reasonable grounds to suspect that a student may be drug- or alcohol-impaired during such activities, a report should be made to the Student Resolution Center.
 Depending upon the level of impairment, a student can be sent home from an activity, sent to receive medical attention, or, if disruptive, dealt with by law enforcement.
 If a conduct violation is found, the student may be subject to discipline under the Code.

 COMPLIANCE WITH THIS POLICY